 More than 50 types of trees make up the largely deciduous forests; there are 100 varieties of wildflowers.
 Park wildlife includes deer, bears, beavers and wolves; among bird species are ospreys, loons, herons, hawks and ruffed grouse.

 An immense icecap carved the park landscape thousands of years ago, dotting the area with about 50 lakes.
 Once the domain of the Algonquin people, the territory was invaded by the Iroquois Confederacy about 1650.
 During the 19th century, settlers from the United States, the British Isles and eastern Canada arrived.
 Evidence of their presence is found in old settlers' cabins and pioneer roads throughout the area.

-Anglers must have a valid Québec fishing license.
+Note: Anglers must have a valid Québec fishing license.
 All fees include tax as machines accept only exact change or credit cards.

 Guided tours are available.
 Pet friendly (call for restrictions/fees.).
 Recreational activities are permitted.
 Camping is permitted.
 Picnicking is permitted.
 Food is available.